turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 You can use the TxID to look up the transaction on the Avalanche block explorer.
 Besides the name and the ticker, you will need to enter a **Number of Groups**, which is how many distinct collectibles the newly created family will hold.
 Choose carefully, because once created the parameters of the collectible family cannot be changed.

-To create a new mint, provide a name, a code, and a number of groups.
+To create a new mint, provide a name, a code, and several groups.
 Note that a fee of 0.1 AVAX will be deducted from your balance to mint.
 For testing, you can use the Fuji testnet.
 You will need to switch networks in the Avalanche wallet UI.
 Once you are on the Fuji testnet, it is possible to get AVAX for testing from the official faucet.

 To give it a test, follow below steps:

 ![](../../../.gitbook/assets/change-network-to-fuji.png)

-Go to the AVAX faucet at https://faucet.avax-test.network/:
+Go to the AVAX faucet at [here](https://faucet.avax-test.network/)!

 ![](../../../.gitbook/assets/avax-faucet-testnet.PNG)

-Paste the address of your wallet (which you can copy from the Avalanche wallet UI) into the textinput and pass the CAPTCHA to receive 2 AVAX tokens.
+Paste the address of your wallet (which you can copy from the Avalanche wallet UI) into the text input and pass the CAPTCHA to receive 2 AVAX tokens.

 Select the family we have just created.
 You will be presented with a form to fill out with the parameters of the new collectible: